serokell/blog-posts/Haskell and Dimensions/article.md

        Proved LEQ -> convertTypSafeToPCA $ makePCATypeSafe (Proxy @desired) inputMatrix Disproved _ -> error "Error: desired dimension is greater than an old number of rows"
 ```
 `makePCA` function takes a new number of dimensions and matrix of real numbers as arguments and yields `PCA` record.
-In this function, we promote our desirable dimension using functions called `toSing` and `intToNat`, where `toSing` is a method `SingKind` kind class. `intToNat` is a map between integers and natural numbers defined quite naturally.
+In this function, we promote our required dimension using functions called `toSing` and `intToNat`, where `toSing` is a method `SingKind` kind class. `intToNat` is a map between integers and natural numbers defined quite naturally.
 The result of this embedding is a value of type `SomeSing (Sing desired)`, where `desired` is our integer argument obtained after this sophisticated promotion and `SomeSing` is a container for a singleton unknown at compile-time.

 `checkInput` is a function that yields the decision of $d \leq x$, where `d` and `x` are proxy arguments.
 Note that, these type-level naturals should have instances of `SingI` type class.
 It ensures that our type has corresponding singleton type.